berryq460/berryq460..nojekyll/README.md

  ![](codingvideogame.gif)

 I have always been passionate about technology but now I feel a special sense of urgency to get involved, especially with how tech has become our life-line in a time of crisis.
 I believe coding languages, like human ones, are fundamental and should be taught starting in all grammer schools.
 My philosophy is : whether we are a part of the technological movement or not, tech shapes our world.
 We all need to do our part in educating ourselves and eachother about it.
-I am determined to do whatever it takes to do my part and then some.
+I am determined to do whatever it takes to do my part and one day help lead the next generation.

  * Vision to be a Leader within the Tech Field: